Tips to help protect your home while you’re away.

 - Leave a pair of your old shoes at the front and back doors.
 This will create the feeling that someone is inside.
 If an intruder was to look through a window, it’s a good idea to leave a few things scattered around that make the home look lived in.
 Nothing looks more like you’ve gone away than an immaculate place, so leave an open book and a pair of glasses on the arm of a chair or a few toys in the middle of the floor.

 Lock Up Properly!

 Naturally it’s important to have the entry points to your home secured appropriately before you travel.
 But it’s just as important to double check and make sure all those entry points are actually closed and the locks fastened.
 There is often a rush of last minute organisation when you are leaving on a trip.
 One idea is to lock everything up the night prior to departure, particularly if you are leaving early in the morning.
 This will make your departure easier and ensure that you don’t accidentally leave your home unsecured and vulnerable.
 Turn off your garage door opener and ensure the door between your garage and your home is locked.

 Don’t Advertise Your Absence On Social Media

 As much as you might be excited about your upcoming holiday, avoid discussing your travel plans on social platforms such as Facebook, Instagram & Twitter.
 You can never be exactly sure who might see your social media activity.
-And while it’s nice to share pictures with friends while you are away, keep your travel security plan in mind.
-Wait to post photos from your trip until you get home.
+And while it’s nice to share pictures with friends while you are away, keep your holiday home security plan in mind.
+Wait to post photos from your trip until you get back home.